- To screen for and diagnose prediabetes and diabetes

 What are the usual treatments for diabetes?

 For type 2 diabetes, which is the most common type of diabetes, losing excess weight, eating a healthy diet that is high in fiber and restricted in carbohydrates, and getting regular amounts of exercise may be enough to lower your blood glucose levels.
-In many cases, however, oral medications that increase the body's secretion of and sensitivity to insulin are necessary to achieve the desired glucose level.
+In many cases, however, medications may be necessary to achieve the desired glucose level.
 With type 1 diabetes (and with type 2 diabetes that does not respond well enough to oral medications), insulin injections several times a day are necessary.
 See the article on Diabetes for more on treatment.

 - Recognize and know how to treat both high and low blood sugar